The Early History of Israel in the Land of Canaan

-One reconstruction of the beginning of this period that was dominant from the early to the mid‐twentieth century is that of conquest.
-The book of Joshua describes how the large group of Israelites crossed the Jordan under the leadership of Joshua and in a series of swift and relentless campaigns defeated the kings of the major Canaanite cities and annihilated most of the indigenous population.
-This view seemed to be confirmed by the presence of destruction layers at key sites, all dated to the very end of the Late Bronze Age.
+One reconstruction of the beginning of this period, following the biblical narrrative, is that of conquest.
+Much of the book of Joshua describes how the large group of Israelites crossed the Jordan under the leadership of Joshua and in a series of swift and relentless campaigns defeated the kings of the major Canaanite cities and annihilated most of the indigenous population.
+In the first part of the 20th century, this view seemed to be confirmed by the presence of destruction layers at key sites, all dated to the very end of the Late Bronze Age.

 Reexcavation of many of those sites and more refined ceramic chronology, however, made it clear that some of the sites had not in fact been occupied at that time, and that the destructions were not all contemporaneous.
-Moreover, the opening chapters of the book of Judges presented a very different picture.
+Moreover, the opening chapters of the book of Judges, which also describes Israel's conquest of Canaan, presented a very different picture.
 While some Israelite tribes were apparently successful in defeating their Canaanite neighbors, many others coexisted alongside them.
-This is apparently confirmed even in the book of Joshua, where such Canaanite groups as the family of Rahab (Josh 6.25 ) and the Gibeonites (Josh 9 ) were incorporated into Israel.
+This is apparently confirmed even in the book of Joshua, where such Canaanite groups as the family of Rahab (Josh.
+6.25 ) and the Gibeonites (Josh. ch 9 ) were incorporated into Israel.
 Thus the conquest model has largely been abandoned by scholars, but no other reconstruction has gained general acceptance.

-One plausible scenario is to combine elements of various models to suggest that Israel as we know it emerged in the land of Canaan and was made up of diverse groups.
-One of these was the Exodus group, whose allegiance to the god who had brought them out of Egypt, Yahweh, would become the central religious tenet of the confederation.
+One plausible scenario is to combine elements of various models to suggest that Israel as we know it emerged in the land of Canaan, and was comprised of diverse groups.
+One of these was the exodus group, whose allegiance to the god who had brought them out of Egypt, YHVH, would become the central religious tenet of the confederation.
 They were joined by others, some who were apparently their kin who had never gone down to Egypt, and some who may have been Canaanites disaffected from the centers of power.
-These disparate elements united in a confederation or league, whose primary principles of sole worship of Yahweh and mutual support were expressed in a social compact or covenant.
+These disparate elements eventually united in a confederation or league, whose primary principles of worship of YHVH and mutual support were expressed in a social compact or covenant.
 The elements are called tribes, and they are associated with specific subregions in the land.
 While the number of twelve tribes is constant, both the names of the tribes and the territories with which they were associated shifted in response to historical vicissitudes.
-The religious symbol of the confederation was a moveable shrine, the ark of the covenant, which seems to have been based at different tribal centers at different times.
+The religious symbol of the confederation was a moveable shrine, the Ark of the Covenant, which seems to have been based at different tribal centers at different times.
 The confederation was decentralized, with no overarching authority, and the tribes were relatively independent.
-In time of crisis, however, tribes were expected to come to the assistance of a beleaguered member, as in the very ancient poem in Judg 5 , or to punish one of their own for breach of the compact, as in the account of the Benjaminite war in Judg 19–21 .
+In time of crisis, however, tribes were expected to come to the assistance of a beleaguered member, as in the very ancient poem in Judg. ch 5, or to punish one of their own for breach of the compact, as in the account of the Benjaminite war in Judg. chs 19–21 .
 In situations like these a volunteer militia was mustered.

-At the beginning of the Iron Age (ca. 1200 BCE), shortly after the likely date for the Exodus, another group had arrived in Canaan.
-These were the Philistines, one component of the “Sea Peoples” well documented in Egyptian sources and in the archaeological record.
-Of Aegean origin, they had repeatedly failed in their attempts to invade Egypt, and one or more of these Sea Peoples, including the Philistines, settled in Canaan.
+At the beginning of the Iron Age (ca. 1200 BCE), shortly after the likely date for the pattern of settlement described in the previous paragraph, another group arrived in Canaan.
+These were the Philistines, one component ofthe “Sea Peoples” well documented in Egyptian sources and in the archeological record.
+Of Aegean origin, they had repeatedly failed in their attempts to invade Egypt, and one or more of these Sea Peoples, including the Philistines, settled in Canaan along the Mediterranean coast.
 According to the biblical account, they formed a pentapolis in the five cities of Gaza, Ashkelon, Ashdod, Gath, and Ekron, and the four of these cities that have been securely identified (Gath is the exception) show a remarkably homogenous material culture at this time.

-The biblical account, in Judg 13–16 and in 1 and 2 Samuel, and the archaeological record are in considerable agreement.
-The Philistines had a superior technology, especially in metallurgy (see 1 Sam 13.20 ) and military hardware, and a professional standing army.
-By the mid‐eleventh century they had considerably expanded their territory to the north and east, and their presence is evident at important centers beyond it, including Beth‐shan in the Jordan Valley, and at military outposts in the heart of Judah, the dominant southern tribe, and in the north as well.
-The Philistines and the Israelites were thus on a collision course, both vying for control of the same region, and Israel's survival was at stake.
+The broad outline of the biblical account, in Judg. chs 13–16 (the Samson stories) and in 1 and 2 Samuel (the stories of Samuel, Saul, and David), and the archeological record are in considerable agreement.
+The Philistines had a superior technology, especially in metallurgy (see 1 Sam.
+13.20) and military hardware, and a professional standing army.
+By the mid‐ 11th century they had considerably expanded their territory to the north and east, and their presence is evident at important centers beyond it, including Beth‐shan in the Jordan Valley, and at military outposts in the heart of Judah, the dominant southern tribe, and in the north as well.
+The Philistines and the Israelites were thus on a collision course, both vying for control of the same region.